CjayDoesCode/arch-install-script/README.md

-# Arch Linux Install Script
+# Arch Linux Install Scripts

-Scripts to automate installing a minimal Arch Linux system.
+Bash scripts to automate the installation of a minimal Arch Linux system from the live environment of the official installation image.

+These scripts are based on the procedures outlined in the ArchWiki Installation Guide.

 > [!WARNING]
-> This script is made for my personal device and may not work correctly on other systems.
+> These scripts are configured for my specific hardware and environment.
+> If you intend to use them, carefully review and modify the code to suit your system.

 ## Usage